-When starting this project, I had no idea I was going to need the strength of Super Man to get the lug nuts off because the owner of this truck put them on so tight because he’s had it come off once and he didn’t BOTHER to advise me of this problem before starting this job.
-So he and I both wrestled these only four lug nuts because one was already stripped out and gone.
-I actually slapped the owner for not mentioning it to me before!
-(Good thing he is also a friend, another wise I wouldn’t have got away with it!)
+When starting this project, I had no idea that I was going to need the strength of Super Man to get the lug nuts off because the owner of this truck put them on so tight because he’s had it come off once and he didn’t BOTHER to advise me of this problem before starting this job.
+So he and I both wrestled these four lug nuts because one was already stripped out and gone.
+I slapped the owner for not mentioning it to me before!
+(Good thing he is also a friend, otherwise, He wouldn’t have got away with it!)

 After finally getting them off, I started on the front left wheel and he went over and started on the right front.
 So I had to move my jack over to the right front wheel because he started taking lug nuts off before the jack was even over there.

 I suspect another slap is coming.
-Once he had his wheel off he got his tools out, then I went back to my left front wheel and started tearing the caliper off and the bolts were on there VERY tight.
-Once I had them off, the brake pad shims were missing at the top for the inside and outside, I am so grateful I’M doing this so it would be done right.
+Once he had his wheel off he got his tools out, I went back to my left front wheel and started tearing the caliper off and the bolts were on there VERY tight.
+Once I had them off, the brake pad shims were missing for this wheel, I am so grateful I have been doing this so it would be done right.

-As a result, of the other two shims not being at the top, it caused the pads to wear faster and wear on the caliper even harder.
+As a result, of the other two shims not being at the top, It caused the pads to wear faster and wear on the rotor even harder.
 So I went over to the right side to see how the owner is fairing and from what I could see, his side had all four shims and not as much wear on the pads and rotor.

 I went back to my wheel, I continue to finish what I started.
 These shims are tiny, and I looked closely to see how the original shims came out so I could put the new ones in the same way.

-If the shims had come out separately from the pads you would have to feel the area where it sits that these shims fit into to know exactly how they fit in because these shims have a high side and a low side and they only fit in one way.
+If the shims had come out separately from the pads you would have to feel the area where it sits these shims fit into to know exactly how they fit in because these shims have a high side and a low side and they only fit in one way.
 So be patient otherwise your pads won’t slide in so easily.
-Ours slid right into place as if we had greased them like they were a pig because it was so perfect.

-We would have put grease on the caliper bolts but the rubber boots were in such perfect shape there was no need for lube on these mounting bolts so all I needed to do was compress the piston with an eight-inch C-clamp while it was hanging from my coat hanger on the strut.
-Then I put Permatex Thread Sealant on the mounting bolts for the caliper and I torque it down to 65ft.lbs.
+We would have put grease on the caliper bolts but the rubber boots were in such perfect shape there was no need for lube on these mounting bolts so all I needed to do was compress the piston with a C-clamp while it was hanging from my coat hanger on the strut.
+Then I put Permatex Thread lock-tite on the mounting bolts for the caliper and I torque it down to 65ft. lbs.
 Reinstall the tire and I’m done on the left side!